exoplatform/exo-documentation/docs/Administration.rst

 ----------
 You can search a badge just by typing some characters on the search field just next to the Add Badge button.

-Fields that will be take into account in the search are:
+Fields taken into account in the search are:

 - Badge
 - Description